Bucharest Biennale

 The Bucharest Biennale (full name: Bucharest International Biennial for Contemporary Art) is a contemporary art biennale held in Bucharest, Romania.

 History

 The first edition of the Bucharest Biennale was held in 2005, with the following one held in May–June 2006.
 From 2006 onwards, it has been held every two years.
 The biennale is organised by PAVILION – journal for politics and culture, and is sponsored by various private partners and cultural institutions.
 It was founded and is directed by Răzvan Ion and Eugen Rădescu.

 Editions

 BB1

-The first edition took place in 2005.
+The first edition took place in 2005 and curated by Eugen Rădescu.

 BB2

 The 2006 edition was curated by the Hungarian critic and curator Zsolt Petranyi, and was held at numerous venues throughout Bucharest, including the National Museum of Geology, the National Museum of Literature (Romania), the National Centre for Dance, the Botanical Gardens, South Shop and the Herăstrău Skate Park.
 18 artists, both Romanian and international, participated in the 2006 edition.